ingtiti/cosc-learning-labs/README.md

 Cisco Open SDN Controller Learning Labs code.
 Learning Lab for Cisco Open Software-Defined-Network Controller (COSC).

-The licence that applies to this Learning Lab is in file LICENCE.txt
+The licence that applies to this Learning Lab is in file LICENCE

 The instructions are in file: